electron/electron/docs/breaking-changes.md

 * **Deprecated:** An API was marked as deprecated.
 The API will continue to function, but will emit a deprecation warning, and will be removed in a future release.
 * **Removed:** An API or feature was removed, and is no longer supported by Electron.

+## Planned Breaking API Changes (20.0)

+### Default Changed: renderers without `nodeIntegration: true` are sandboxed by default

+Previously, renderers that specified a preload script defaulted to being unsandboxed.
+This meant that by default, preload scripts had access to Node.js.
+In Electron 20, this default has changed.
+Beginning in Electron 20, renderers will be sandboxed by default, unless `nodeIntegration: true` or `sandbox: false` is specified.

+If your preload scripts do not depend on Node, no action is needed.
+If your preload scripts _do_ depend on Node, either refactor them to remove Node usage from the renderer, or explicitly specify `sandbox: false` for the relevant renderers.

+## Planned Breaking API Changes (19.0)

+*None (yet)*

 ## Planned Breaking API Changes (18.0)

 ### Removed: `nativeWindowOpen`